MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/operations-manager-managed-instance-common-questions.md

 This article summarizes frequently asked questions about Operations Manager managed instance (preview).

-## Virtual private network
+## Virtual Network (VNet)

-### What regions do the VPN need to be in?
+### What regions do the VNet need to be in?

-To maintain latency, we recommend you have the VPN in the same region as your other Azure resources4.
+To maintain latency, we recommend you have the VNet in the same region as your other Azure resources.

 ### What address range does the VNet need?

 The minimum address space is /27 (which means /28 and above wouldn't work).

-### How many subnets does the VPN need to have?
+### How many subnets does the VNet need to have?

-- VPN needs two subnets.
+- VNet needs two subnets.
     - For Operations Manager managed instance (preview)
     - For SQL managed instance
 - The subnet for SQL MI instance will be a delegated (dedicated) subnet and won't be used by the Operations Manager managed instance (preview).
 Name the subnets accordingly to avoid confusion in the future while you create the SQL MI/Operations Manager managed instance (preview).